miatkem/Color-Wars/README.md

 If a cell's strength is less than its age than it dies off and becomes an empty cell.

 # Features
 <b>Click</b> to add a new population.
 It will create a 3 by 3 block with the strength equal to the average stength of the entire system allowing it a fighting chance at anytime during the run process.
-(It may take a few clicks to creating a lasting population though)
+(It may take a few clicks to create a lasting population though)

 # Emergent Properties
 The strong few -- one thing that happens often is that one color will be forced to a very small size and then suddenly over take the other color in an impressive comeback.
 Because of this a fight between two colors can go back and forth for a very long time.